anjgoswami/salamanders/README.md

 Output.trees: output trees scaled by variables rates or other transforms, saved in nexus format

 mytreerateplotter: R code for plotting output of BayesTraits analyses on trees.
 This is a modification of the function “plotBranchbyTrait” from the R package “phytools”.

+Code for parsing rates and variance by landmarks is available at https://github.com/rnfelice/hot.dots

 All PLY files of specimens are available on Phenome10k.org, Morphosource, and Digimorph